maestro-server/discovery-api/README.md

 # Maestro Server - Discovery API #

-Discovery App service to connect and crawler provider
+Discovery App is a crawler accountable to connect to cloud providers.

-- Encharge to manager and authenticate in each provider
+* To manager and authenticate on each cloud provider
-- Crawler the data and record into db
-- Consume batch insert data
+* Translate cloud data to maestro data.

 ![arch](http://docs.maestroserver.io/en/latest/_images/discovery.png)

-**Core API, organized by modules:**
+**Core API:**

 * API Rest
 * Worker - Scan